nicktu12/linq-lesson/README.md

 ![linq](https://user-images.githubusercontent.com/26471447/43230462-8f3e7d7e-9025-11e8-9398-e7bbe0bf9681.png)

-* Like SQL queries
-* C# (Visual Studio) and Visual Basic
-* LINQ has providers for the following data sources: SQL, Entities, Objects, XML, Google, Ebay, Twitter
+LINQ (Language Integrated Query) is a query syntax available in C# and Visual Basic that provides methods for `traversing`, `filtering` and `projecting` data from different sources (SQL, Entities, Objects, XML, Google, Ebay, Twitter).
-* Allows for `traversal`, `filtering` and `projection` of collections

-A query expression operates on one or more data sources by applying one or more query operators
+From someone whose experience was based in front end web development, I like to think of LINQ methods for C# collections like array prototype methods in JavaScript.

 ## II.
-LINQ by example
+High-level LINQ
 ### Query syntax: declarative
 * Query expression operates on one or more data sources by applying one or more query operators
-* Not every LINQ operator is available using thid syntax
+* Not every LINQ operator is available using this syntax
+* Resembles SQL query format
 ### Method syntax: imperative
-* Enumerable class contains LINQ operators as `extension methods`
+* Enumerable class (C#) contains LINQ operators as `extension methods`
-* Delegate - a method parameter of type function that is a method signature, or the `callback function` of a LINQ lambda expression
+* Delegate - a method parameter of type function that is a method signature (the `callback function` of a LINQ lambda expression)
 * Lambda expression - inline anonymous function.
   * `=>` is the lambda operator
   * Does not require a return statement, but multi-line statements require curly braces and a return statement